Elisee-Masudi/Mod1-Final-Project/your-project/README.md

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-.We were so drawn by the idea of understanding what parameters won a certain Pokemon more than the other
+We were so drawn by the idea of understanding what parameters won popularity to certain Pokemons more than the others

 <a name="dataset"></a>